JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7890 days**.

-And here is a just a random fact -  **Jellyfish have been on Earth for over 650 million years.
-This is before sharks and dinosaurs**.
+And here is a just a random fact -  **In 1985, a pregnant women was falsely accused of shoplifting a basketball**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)